Ai Resume

 • “Managed $[X] budget across [Y] campaigns with [Z]% ROAS”

-• “Produced [X] pieces of content that generated [Y] backlinks and [Z] organic visitors”
+• “Produced [X] assets generating [Y] backlinks and [Z] organic visitors monthly”

 Healthcare & Nursing